creatornicole/csc301-usc-trivia/README.md

 - The final page needs to display the top 5 participants results

 ### Required technologies
-You must develop this web application using HTML, CSS and Typescript.
-You have to use a CSS framework (e.g., bootstrap, tailwind, etc.) and the typescript files have to be compiled to JavaScript
+- You must develop this web application using HTML, CSS and Typescript
+- You have to use a CSS framework (e.g., bootstrap, tailwind, etc.)
+- The typescript files have to be compiled to JavaScript
+- You have to get the questions from an API (The link will be provided later)